 The best social media platform for generating leads is the one that your customers use most.
 If your audience doesn’t use TikTok, there is no need to create an account for your brand on that platform.

 An important distinction to make is if you are a B2C or B2B company.
 For B2C brands, Facebook is commonly regarded as the best lead generation platform.
 Why?
 Because Facebook boasts more than 2.96 billion users per month.
 So apart from being the biggest social media platform in the world, it also offers marketers some powerful features to collect data and leads by means of its platform.

 However, if you operate in the B2B sphere, LinkedIn might be your best bet.
-According to LinkedIn data, 89% of B2B marketers use LinkedIn for lead generation purposes.
+According to LinkedIn’s Lead Gen Forms Playbook, 89% of B2B marketers use LinkedIn for lead generation purposes.
 Marketers say LinkedIn generates more than two times as many leads compared to other social media channels.
 This should be a convincing argument to choose that platform for you business to business lead generation strategy.

 However, I will repeat myself and remind you to refrain from feeling compelled to use either of these platforms if your audience does not use them.
 Having strong buyer personas in place will help you understand where your ideal audiences spend their time on social media.

 9 social media lead generation strategies you should try